FelixFourcolor/noteblock-generator/README.md

                     // Duration is the number of steps.
 For example, if a voice has
                     // 4/4 time and use time 8, a quarter note has duration 2.
                     // If duration is omitted, it will be the beat number.
+                    // If a duration number is followed by "b" (stands for "beats"),
+                    // the number is multiplied by the beat number.
+                    // Dotted rhythm is supported.
+If a duration is followed by a ".",
+                    // its value is multiplied by 1.5.
                     // If multiple durations are given, they will be summed up,
                     // for example, note name "cs4 1 2 3" is the same as "cs4 6".
                     // Because noteblocks cannot sustain, a note with duration n